Who pays for home care for cancer patients?

 Commercial health insurance companies

 Most private insurance policies include some home care service for short-term needs, but benefits for long-term care vary from plan to plan.
-Be sure to ask about your insurance coverage not only for home care, but also for home hospice care.
+Be sure to contact your health care plan to get the details about your insurance coverage for home care.

 Managed care organizations